If you go home the same day

 pneumonia, bleeding, infection, clotted blood

-(hematoma) at the surgery site, or a reaction to the anesthesia.
+(hematoma) at the surgery site, and reactions to the anesthesia.

 In the first 48 hours after surgery, the most likely risks are bleeding